dotnet/AspNetCore.Docs/aspnetcore/test/integration-tests-2.1.md

     }
     ```

-* When configuring test classes with [WebApplicationFactory implementations (shown earlier in this topic)](#customize-the-web-host-and-create-a-client), inherit from `WebApplicationFactory` and override `ConfigureWebHost`:
+* When configuring test classes with [WebApplicationFactory implementations (shown earlier in this topic)](#customize-the-web-host-and-create-a-client), inherit from `WebApplicationFactory` and override [ConfigureWebHost(IWebHostBuilder)](/dotnet/api/microsoft.aspnetcore.mvc.testing.webapplicationfactory-1.configurewebhost):

     ```csharp
     using Microsoft.AspNetCore.TestHost;